bg-write/koopa-vgm/content/case-study.md

 **The Cyberpunk 2077 Phenomenon:**
 - "I Really Want to Stay at Your House" achieved a perfect 100.00 streaming ranking
-- Scored 78/100 on Spotify popularity (the highest in our dataset)
+- Scored 78/100 on Spotify popularity (the highest in the dataset)
 - Racked up 61.9 million YouTube views (also the highest)
 - A 2020 game's soundtrack completely dominated the competition
-- This song's success likely benefited from its prominent use in the beloved 2022 Netflix anime spin-off "Cyberpunk: Edgerunners" (which I can confirm rules)
+- The song's success likely benefited from its prominent use in the popular 2022 Netflix anime spin-off "Cyberpunk: Edgerunners" (which I can confirm rules)

 **The Minecraft Confirmation:**
 - "Sweden" from Minecraft achieved 70/100 Spotify popularity with 25.8M YouTube views